 1. Receiving

-The receiving process entails delivering, unloading, and forwarding for storage of inventory in the warehouse.
+The warehouse receiving process entails delivering, unloading, and forwarding for storage of inventory in the warehouse.
 To ensure accuracy, a predetermined system can be used which will help track and compare what was received with what was originally ordered.

 Having a well-defined and structured warehouse receiving process ensures stock count accuracy, lesser or no stockouts, and optimal inventory levels and storage.
 Flaws in the receiving process can lead to discrepancies in inventory records and actual inventory at hand causing issues and challenges in order fulfillment.